 This is the website of Erwin Dekker, historian and economist working at the the intersection of culture and economics.
-I am currently assistant professor of cultural economics at the Erasmus University Rotterdam.
+I am currently Senior Research Fellow at the Mercatus Center at George Mason University (Fairfax, VA).
+Previously I worked for about ten years in the department of cultural economics at Erasmus University Rotterdam.

 Book Launch 'Jan Tinbergen and the Rise of Economic Expertise' w/ James Heckman, Esther-Mirjam Sent, Philip Hans Franses and Arjo Klamer, June 2021